 Should You Wait Until Spouse Is a U.S. Citizen to Apply for a Marriage-Based Green Card?

 Applicants for a U.S. green card (lawful permanent residence) based on marriage sometimes ask, “Can I avoid the Visa Preference System and long waiting period by simply waiting for my spouse to become a U.S. citizen?”
-They know that, as the spouse of a lawful permanent resident, in category 2A, they are likely to wait around three to five years for a visa number, and therefore a green card, to become available to them.
+They know that, as the spouse of a lawful permanent resident, in category 2A, they are likely to wait a few years for a visa number, and therefore a green card, to become available to them.